munguua/ncmpcpp-ueberzug/README.md

 ### Obtaining the files

 Install [ueberzug](https://github.com/seebye/ueberzug).
-If you already have Python and pip:
+If you already have python and pip:

 ```
 $ sudo pip3 install ueberzug